Ersanio/snes-assembly-book/docs/programming/loading-and-storing.md

 |-|-|-|
 |**STZ**|Store zero to memory|Sets the value of an address to 0|

 This opcode stores the number $00 into an address.
-It doesn’t even need the A, X or Y registers to load $00 first.
+It doesn't even need the A, X or Y registers to load $00 first.

 If you want to make a code that directly stores $00 in a RAM address, you could make it use 1 line:
 ```